 The judicial review process may be subject to change during this parliamentary session.
-In December 2019, the Conservative Party’s election manifesto committed to an examination of judicial review.
-This followed several high-profile judicial review cases that saw the Supreme Court rule against the Government on decisions that it had taken on the UK’s departure from the European Union.
+In July 2020, the Government launched the Independent Review of Administrative Law (IRAL).
+The IRAL will determine if the judicial review process needs reforming.
+This followed several high-profile judicial review cases that saw the Supreme Court rule against the Government.

 What is the Government’s plan for judicial review?